 The Healing Gardens

-But the bit of land on which the house stood was less than inviting and plans were initiated to create a child-friendly landscape that would invite play, encourage imagination and bring children closer to nature.
+But the bit of land on which the house stood was less than inviting.
+Thankfully our friends Melissa and Mike from the Seattle-Kirkland Google VetNet group, along with six other employees, volunteered during "Google Serve" to create a child-friendly landscape that would invite play, encourage imagination and bring children closer to nature.